truvami/docs/docs/advanced/fw-upgrade.md

 # Firmware Upgrade via OTA

 :::warning
-This does only apply to the truvami® tag S and truvami® tag L
+This does only apply to the Truvami® tag S and Truvami® tag L
 :::

 This user manual provides instructions for upgrading the device's application using the Simplicity Connect app on a smartphone via OTA (Over-The-Air) method.
 Ensure that you have another device (smartphone) with Bluetooth capability and the Simplicity Connect app installed.